 6. Explore antonyms

-Explore antonyms with your child.
+Explore antonyms with your students.
 Read Dr. Seuss's The Foot Book and create a list of antonyms with your child.
 You can start them off with things like hot/cold, high/low.

-Have your child create a page in Wixie that illustrates an antonym pair.
+Have students create a page in Wixie that illustrates an antonym pair.
 Use the microphone tool to record their explanation.

 7. Go on a shape hunt

 Read a book like The Shape of Me and Other Stuff by Dr. Seuss.
-Then walk around your home and find shapes, like rectangles and triangle, or even cylinders and spheres.
+Then, have students walk around the school or home and find shapes, like rectangles and triangles, or even cylinders and spheres.

 8. Make a wish